shanzson/shanzson/README.md

 - ✌️ Runner-Up at Chainlink Hackathon 2021
 - 🏆 Winner of IEEE HAC & SIGHT Funding for Covid19
 - 🏅 Winner of Best Student Volunteer from IEEE Pune Section
-- 👨‍🎓 Fun Fact- Graduating as an IT Engineer in 2022!
+- 👨‍🎓 Fun Fact- I am Open to get Hired!

 <br />